Insurance shield and document icons on a dark navy background

 Insurance is one of the most fax-dependent industries in the United States.
 Carriers, agencies, adjusters, third-party administrators, and medical offices all fax documents to each other constantly.
 The reasons are practical, not nostalgic.

-First, fax creates a transmission record.
-When you fax a proof of loss form to a carrier, you get a confirmation with a timestamp.
-That fax confirmation page matters in disputes about whether a deadline was met.
-Email delivery receipts are inconsistent.
-Fax confirmations are not.
+First, fax can create a transmission record.
+When you fax a proof of loss form to a carrier, keep the supported carrier outcome and timestamp.
+That fax confirmation page can support your internal record.
+It does not prove human receipt or settle whether a deadline was met.
+Confirm the required evidence with qualified reviewers.

 Second, many carriers and state departments of insurance still list fax numbers as their preferred or only method for receiving certain filings.
 Surplus lines filings, complaint responses, and regulatory correspondence frequently require fax.
 Carrier underwriting desks accept fax submissions for complex risks that do not fit their online portals.

 Third, health insurance creates HIPAA compliance requirements.
-Prior authorizations, medical records requests, and claims documentation containing protected health information (PHI) move by fax because fax is explicitly recognized as HIPAA-compliant when used with a BAA-covered provider.
+Prior authorizations, medical records requests, and claims documentation containing protected health information (PHI) move by fax because fax is explicitly recognized as suitable for HIPAA-regulated workflows when used with a BAA-covered provider.

 What Insurance Professionals Actually Fax